Getting started

 Importantly, you can write these functions yourself, and custom validators - whether written by you or by someone else - are on equal footing with the 'official' validators.
 They are just as easy to use, and just as easy to combine.
 In fact, all of the official validators are packaged as if they were third-party packages!

-with the desired validation schema.
+Validating a value or a function's arguments, then, is just a matter of calling one of the validation functions with the desired validation schema.
 Either it will pass (and return the validated value, optionally transformed), or it will fail and throw an AggregrateValidationError

 with a clear description of what's wrong: